andrewnelder/numerology-experiment/README.md

 This is a study that is based on my idle curiosities regarding numerology.
 According to the divination experts, numerology's most important calculation relates to that of your birth.
-By taking the dates of

 This study looked at (from what I understand of the field) the most common method for deriving this value.
 It also considers master numbers: 11 and 22.